Kashyl1/CurrencyTracker/README.md

 `` cd CurrencyTracker_Dynatrace ``

 4) Execute backEndStart script to create Jar file and turn on back-end server.
-Make sure that you have downloaded [Maven](#maven-installation).
+Make sure that you have downloaded [Maven](#maven-installation)

 ``backEndStart.bat``